 “Print Matters More” – great research commissioned by Egmont: www.egmont.co.uk/research/print-matters-more/

 “What does your brain like better – print or ebooks?”: http://publishingperspectives.com/2014/06/what-does-your-brain-like-better-paper-or-ebooks/

 I hope you have found this selection of resources useful.
 Remember they are only starting points and there is much more in the rest of my website, my books and classroom resources.
-Do ask me to come and speak to your audience: see the Speaking section of my website.
+Do ask me to speak to your audience, ideally in a virtual visit: see the Speaking section of my website.

 Copyright © Nicola Morgan www.nicolamorgan.com